react-cosmos/react-cosmos/README.md

       color: '#222'
     }
   }
-}
+};
 ```

 Check out the [context example](examples/context) to see the proxy in action.

 #### Redux

-Most components in a [Redux](http://redux.js.org/) app depend on Redux state, either they're a *container* or one of their descendants is.
+Most components in a [Redux](http://redux.js.org/) app depend on Redux state, either they're a _container_ or one of their descendants is.
 This proxy creates a store using initial data from fixtures and puts it in the context, just like the [Provider](http://redux.js.org/docs/basics/UsageWithReact.html#passing-the-store) does.

 ##### Configuration